Checklist for studying in the Netherlands

 Generally, you are required to register with your municipality within five days of arriving in the Netherlands.
 But you do need a rental agreement to register, so if you do not yet have somewhere to live when you arrive here, you have to register as soon as you do.
 If you fail to register then the government may issue you a fine.

-To register, call your local municipality to make an appointment.
-Find municipality contact details and more information about registration.
+To register, just call your local municipality to make an appointment.

 Generally, international students are not required to take out health insurance in the Netherlands, because they are only temporary residents in the country.
 However, if you plan on getting a job and working alongside your course, then you will have to be covered by health insurance.